Wondering how to start a call centre? No idea where to begin? You’re in the right place.

 Select KPIs that correspond to your goals and business plan.
 You don’t need to go overboard tracking your KPIs, just select a few to focus on and measure your productivity and shortcomings against them as your call centre evolves.

-When you’re setting up a call centre, the costs can add up pretty quickly.
+When you’re setting up a call centre, the costs can add up pretty quickly, from training to cost per seat calculations.
 It’s a good idea to outline your budget and keep in mind an idea of how much you can realistically spend.
 This will prevent any hidden costs from taking you by surprise and help you to understand how your call centre will operate.

 So what should you consider in your budget?